The Best 10 Public Hospitals in Kenya

 Mathari National Teaching and Referral Hospital Psychotherapy, Professional Counseling, Inpatient care, Treating psychological disorders such as bipolar, depression, OCD, schizophrenia, Addiction disorder, Neurocognitive disorders

-Mama Lucy Kibaki Hospital Accident and emergency services, Radiology and imaging Maternity and newborn care, Dialysis center Wound care, Cardiology, Dental care, Intensive care unit, OBGY, Oncology
+Mama Lucy Kibaki Hospital Accident and emergency services, Radiology and imaging, Maternity and newborn care, Dialysis center Wound care, Cardiology, Dental care, Intensive care unit, OBGY, Oncology

 Mbagathi Hospital ICU, Oncology, Orthopedic, Mother and Baby, Maternity, Accident and emergency, Surgical services, Physiotherapy, Mortuary, Consultations